Assistance for Small Businesses

 The Covered Period has been extended.
 You may apply to us for loan forgiveness in the amount due on your loan in an amount equal to eligible costs incurred by you during the twenty-four (24) week period beginning on the date of first disbursement of your loan (“Covered Period”).

-Additionally, the SBA has set up a good resource where you can learn more about "eligible expenses" and how certain loan items will be calculated.
+The SBA has set up a good resource where you can learn more about "eligible expenses" and how certain loan items will be calculated.

 We strongly encourage the use of the online process when it becomes available to have your request processed as the use of other applications may delay your forgiveness request.